This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 Overtime Variations by State

-Almost everyone is familiar with the basic Fair Labor Standards Act (FLSA) requirement that all nonexempt employees must be paid at least one and one-half times their regular rate of pay for all hours worked beyond 40 in a workweek.
-But an employer also must comply with any state overtime requirements
+Most people are familiar with the basic Fair Labor Standards Act (FLSA) requirement that nonexempt employees must be paid at least one and one-half times their regular rate of pay for all hours worked beyond 40 in a workweek.
+But employers also must comply with any state-specific overtime requirements.

 Many states (marked N/A in the chart below) have no overtime requirements of their own.
 Except in rare cases in which an employer is not covered by the FLSA, employees in these states will need to be paid overtime according to federal rules.